Kern000/projectTwoFrontEnd-ReactNative/README.md

 <h3> Test Cases </h3>
 Test Name: Register email and password </br>
 Test case: key in a valid email format ("XXXX"@"mail".com) and password and submit. </br>
-Expected outcome: Registration should be successful and user is redirected to login by Firebase. </br></br>
+Expected outcome: Registration should be successful and user automatically logged in and sent to "settings" page. </br></br>

 Test Name: Login email and password </br>
 Test case: key in a valid email format ("XXXX"@"mail".com) and password and submit. </br>